 After half-term, pupils explore the causes and impact of the Second World War, recognising how the country prepared for the conflict and how the conflict has impacted the world today.

 Pupils will take on the role of an evacuee, writing letters to their parents and creating their own Anderson or Morrison Shelter as part of their Design and Technology focus.
 In addition to this, pupils will deepen their understanding of continents and countries across the world and their involvement during the Second World War, including the axis of power.

 The Spring Term begins with pupils deepening their understanding of the Second World War by studying the text ‘The Boy in the Striped Pyjamas’.
 Pupils learn about the impact of the Holocaust and the key events that led to the end of the Second World War.
 To conclude the topic, they will hold their own VE Street Party and become journalists by reporting on this event!

-Pupils then consider the question, ‘Is it OK to break the rule of law?’
+Pupils then consider the question, ‘How has the rule of law changed through the years?’

 In this topic pupils will study a range or texts involving those who could be labelled heroes.
 They first study the hero Beowulf and his dedication to defeat the vile beast Grendel.
 Pupils will then enter the world of Shakespeare by studying Macbeth.
 Pupils consider Macbeth’s motives and his desire to become King.
 They will respond to the key events of the narrative by holding a court case to decide who was responsible for the death of King Duncan.

 During the summer term, the children sit the Year 6 National Curriculum Tests (NCTs) in Reading, Grammar, Punctuation and Spelling and Maths.